AppIntro/AppIntro/README.md

 Click [here](https://github.com/PaoloRotolo/AppIntro/blob/90a513fda9b70a5e5df35435a7f2984832727eeb/AppIntroExample/app/src/main/java/com/github/paolorotolo/appintroexample/animations/CustomAnimation.java) to see how I did it in the example app.

 ### Android 6.0 ready
 Android 6.0 introduced a new permissions model for developers.
-Now all your apps have to request permissions which can be a tetious thing to implement. <br>
+Now all your apps have to request permissions which can be a tetious thing to implement.
-Let's say your Slide B talks about using the camera.
-As you go to Slide C, the app will request the location permission.

-How can you do it?
-Here's a simple one line solution!
+However, AppIntro simplifies this down to one single line of code!

 ```java
 // Put this in init()